Questions for Your Care Provider

 The relationship between you and your care provider can be one of the most satisfying partnerships during your pregnancy.
 Communication, key in any good relationship, is especially vital as you near the end of your pregnancy.

-What
+What are your

-are your “hot issues”?
-Since most OB visits are less than 15 minutes, make sure to
+“hot issues”?
+Since most OB visits

-ask the questions that are most important to you first.
-You may want to spend each appointment on only one or two
+to you first.
+You may want to spend

-topics.
-You may want to email your
+You may want to email your questions ahead of time.

-your questions in order of occurrence: ask
+Also, ask your questions in order of occurrence:

-questions.
+labor questions.

 INDUCING MY LABOR: